Frequently asked questions guide to using linseed for flavour and health

 We believe we supply the best cold-pressed linseed oil ( otherwise known as flaxseed oil) in the UK; we make and bottle the oil by cold-pressing the seeds using the coolest, gentlest methods.
 It is designed to be used fresh as a fresh food and is not intended for long storage.
 We send it out absolutely fresh, within a few days of pressing.

-Linseed oil, as food and therapeutic oil, has been pressed on small presses for centuries and likes to be produced on a small scale in a traditional way, a bit like home cooking – just as food like omelettes are much better when made at home than mass-produced in industrial kitchens and your granny’s sponge cakes we great on the weekend they cooked but went stale after that – next time you are in a supermarket check-out all the weird ingredients that go into long life packaged cakes and taste them; nothing like my granny’s cakes!
+Linseed oil, as food and therapeutic oil, has been pressed on small presses for centuries and likes to be produced on a small scale in a traditional way, a bit like home cooking – just as food like omelettes are much better when made at home than mass-produced in industrial kitchens or your gran’s sponge cakes which were great on the weekend they cooked but went stale after that – next time you are in a supermarket check-out all the weird ingredients that go into long-life packaged cakes and taste them, nothing like granny’s cakes!

 When linseed, flax oil, is produced on a larger scale in a more industrial manner, usually with higher temperatures and higher pressures and more machine processes it tends to make less nice oil.
-Linseed doesn’t respond well to this sort of treatment and it often makes it start to go rancid and bitter at the point of manufacture, this then goes off like dominoes toppling and the rancidity gets worse and the oil more bitter; refrigerating the oil helps slow this effect down a little – but it is a bit like shutting the stable door after the horse has bolted when oil is rancid to start with.
+Linseed doesn’t respond well to this sort of treatment and it often makes it start to go rancid and bitter at the point of manufacture, this then goes off like dominoes toppling and the rancidity gets worse and the oil more bitter, Refrigeration helps slow this effect down a little – but it is a bit like shutting the stable door after the horse has bolted if oil is bitter to start with.
 It is of significance as many of the mass-produced linseed/flax oils are expected to be in shops for many months, even up to two years, refrigeration means it gets worse slower!
 It doesn’t make up for it not being fresh.